Experts: Spend opioid settlement funds on fighting opioids

 The deal calls for the drugmaker Johnson & Johnson to pay up to $5 billion, in addition to billions more from the major national drug distribution companies.
 AmerisourceBergen and Cardinal Health are each to contribute $6.4 billion.
 McKesson is to pay $7.9 billion.

+Nearly $2 billion of the funds would be reserved for private lawyers who were hired by governments to work on their suits against the industry.
+State attorney general offices could also keep some of the money.

-States — except West Virginia, which has already settled with the companies — will have 30 days to approve the agreements.
+States — except West Virginia, which has already settled with the companies but could receive more through the deal — will have 30 days to approve the agreements.
 After that, local governments will have four months to sign on.
 Each company will decide whether enough jurisdictions agree to the deal to move ahead with it.
+The more governments sign on, the more the companies will pay.

 “While the companies strongly dispute the allegations made in these lawsuits, they believe the proposed settlement agreement and settlement process it establishes ... are important steps toward achieving broad resolution of governmental opioid claims and delivering meaningful relief to communities across the United States,” the distribution companies said in a statement.

 North Carolina Attorney General Josh Stein said the opioid agreement requires state and local governments to use the vast majority of the money on abatement — and that will be subject to a court order.
-Stein said there’s a strong will to comply because of the devastation from opioids.
+The deal calls for at least 70% of the money to go to a list of abatement activities such as providing naloxone, a drug that reverses overdoses; helping house homeless people with addictions; or educating the public on the dangers of the drugs, among many other possibilities.

-“We all are experiencing the consequences in communities across North Carolina, across the country,” Stein said at a video news conference Wednesday.
+“We all are experiencing the consequences in communities across North Carolina, across the country,” Stein said on a video news conference Wednesday.

+Not every state is ready to agree.
+Washington state Attorney General Bob Ferguson said he would reject the deal as “insufficient” and move ahead with a trial on claims against the distributors scheduled to start in September.

+Grant Woods, a former Arizona Attorney General who’s been involved in both the tobacco and opioid lawsuits, said the difference this time is that “everybody wants this money to go towards opioids and abatement around the country”

 The deal would be part of the ongoing effort to address the nationwide opioid addiction and overdose crisis.
 Prescription drugs and illegal ones like heroin and illicitly produced fentanyl have been linked to more than 500,000 deaths in the U.S. since 2000.
 The number of cases reached a record high in 2020.